The Great Pretender: Freddie Mercury's version

 The song was repopularized in 1987 by Freddie Mercury, the lead singer of the rock band Queen.
 Mercury's version reached No. 4 in the UK Singles Chart.
 In one of his last videotaped interviews in spring of 1987, Mercury explained that the song was particularly fitting for the way he saw his career and being on stage.

 Mercury's original music video for the song featured him parodying himself in many of his Queen guises through video medium over the years, including visual re-takes of "Radio Ga Ga", "Crazy Little Thing Called Love", "It's a Hard Life", "I Want to Break Free", "Bohemian Rhapsody", "I Was Born to Love You", and "Made in Heaven".
 It was directed by David Mallet in February 1987, and also featured fellow Queen member Roger Taylor and actor Peter Straker in drag.
-The video was also notable for Mercury having shaved off his trademark moustache, which he had sported for much of the 1980s.
-In 1992, Brian Malouf remixed the song for the film Night and The City and a new edit of the video was produced using clips from the film.
+The video was also notable for Mercury having shaved off his moustache, which he had sported for much of the 1980s.
+In 1992, Brian Malouf remixed the song for the film Night and the City, and a new edit of the video was produced using clips from the film.

-Wit Studio's original anime television series "Great Pretender" uses this version as its ending theme.
+Wit Studio's original anime television series Great Pretender uses this version as its ending theme.